-1 hour and 5 minutes and includes responding to questions on texts as well as a translation from Japanese into English.
+50 - 60 minutes and includes responding to questions on texts as well as a translation from Japanese into English.

 Assessment at the end of the course relates to the common topic areas with questions in both English and Japanese.
 The paper lasts 35-45 minutes.